abhatt95/FetchPoints/README.md

 | ----------- | ----------- |
 | id      | User Id for which balance is requested.
 Data type: str       |

-For a valid key  will return a valid JSON containing below key/value pairs.
+For a valid key request will return a valid JSON object containing below key/value pairs.

 | Key      | Value | Notes |
 | ----------- | ----------- |----------- |